 The Director shall be entitled to two economy class tickets every 12 months whose cost shall not be in excess of that to any destination in Europe/Asia.

-The Staff member shall be paid a per diem allowance appropriate for the chosen destination for up to seven (7) days or the actual number of days if lower than seven days.
+The Director shall be paid a per diem allowance appropriate for the chosen destination for up to seven (7) days or the actual number of days if lower than seven days.

-The Staff member may, in exceptional cases and with the approval of the Chief Executive Officer, encash the holiday travel benefit if they are unable to travel for any reason.
+The Director may, in exceptional cases and with the approval of the Chief Executive Officer, encash the holiday travel benefit if they are unable to travel for any reason.

 For the purpose of encashment, the air ticket value shall be based on the Harare to London route.